pabloelt/pabloelt.github.io/content/project/project6/index.md

 To address intermittent demand, several solutions can be employed:

-* **Getting the inventory information:** It helps us to generate stock-out features that allow the algorithms to discriminate the cause of the zero values.
+* <text style='color: #BBDEFC; font-weight: normal;'>Getting the inventory information:</text> It helps us to generate stock-out features that allow the algorithms to discriminate the cause of the zero values.

-* **Model at a higher hierarchical level:** If the inventary information and/or stock-out marks are not available, another possible approach is to model at a higher hierarchical level, especially if the products are in very low demand.
+* <text style='color: #BBDEFC; font-weight: normal;'>Model at a higher hierarchical level:</text> If the inventary information and/or stock-out marks are not available, another possible approach is to model at a higher hierarchical level, especially if the products are in very low demand.

-* **Create synthetic features:** It is also possible to create synthetic features that try to identify whether or not stock-outs have occurred.
+* <text style='color: #BBDEFC; font-weight: normal;'>Create synthetic features:</text> It is also possible to create synthetic features that try to identify whether or not stock-outs have occurred.

-* **Machine learning forecasting:** Employing forecasting methods based on machine learning techniques, which are less sensitive to these problems than classical approaches.
+* <text style='color: #BBDEFC; font-weight: normal;'>Machine learning forecasting:</text> Employing forecasting methods based on machine learning techniques, which are less sensitive to these problems than classical approaches.

-* **Advanced methodologies:** Lastly, there is some more advanced methodologies such as croston method and specialized machine learning models can predict the probability of zero sales on certain days.
+* <text style='color: #BBDEFC; font-weight: normal;'>Advanced methodologies:</text> Lastly, there is some more advanced methodologies such as croston method and specialized machine learning models can predict the probability of zero sales on certain days.

 In this project, since inventory and stock-out information are not available, synthetic features will be created based on business rules to indicate potential stock-out scenarios.